DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/README.md

 ## Updates

+-   25-06-01 - All BOM parts are now in place for both variants, plus other Kickstarter reward add-ons BOMS.
+Production of all boards being ordered tomorrow (Monday).
 -   25-05-22 - Feedback from the Backer Survey almost complete and is all so positive - thank you.
 This project has built such an unexpected strong following all over the World.
 An exciting follow up project is already in outline design - watch this space!.  [*Sign up to our Newsletter*](https://ditronix.net/newsletter)
 -   25-05-22 - BOM parts (Bill of Materials), ordered for full production of both variants, plus all the reward add-ons.
 -   25-05-22 - ESPuno Pi Zero - U.FL variant finalised.
 Both layout design variants are now ready for production.
--   25-05-18 - Further code examples and WIki updates.
+-   25-05-18 - Further code examples and Wiki updates.
 -   25-05-18 - ESPuno Pi Zero - U.FL variant, Pre-Production, tested.
 -   25-05-18 - Kickstarter backer survey submitted prior to shipping addresses and BOM finalising.
 -   25-05-17 - Fulfillment totals and BOM, for all rewards, being worked on over the weekend.